 GovTech Catalyst Steering Group

-- decide how to distribute the GovTech Fund
+- decides how to distribute the GovTech Catalyst Fund

-- oversee the running and management of the programme
+- oversees the running and management of the programme

 - Devolved authorities

 - Department for Environment, Food and Rural Affairs (Defra)

 - Innovate UK

 - Oliver Dowden, Parliamentary Secretary at the Cabinet Office

 - Liz Truss, Chief Secretary to the Treasury